 We are a private school located in the metropolitan Detroit area.
 Our mission is to create a positive, success-based, Montessori environment in which students, parents, and staff thrive.
-By clicking on the titles below, you can click on our 2016 calendar to see important events at Montessori Stepping Stones – Download our Parents Handbook to get all the details of our school and everything related to your child’s education.
+By clicking on the titles below, you can view our current calendar to see important events at Montessori Stepping Stones – Download our Parents Handbook to get all the details of our school and everything related to your child’s education.
 We also host a fundraiser each year, so make sure to read about what we do to help others.

 Remember you can always request a tour of our facilities, or if you need more information we are always available to answer any questions you may have.

 2017/2018 School Calendar

 • Thursday, August 31st — Parent orientation meeting for new families (adults only) 7:00 PM